GuillaumeGe/WEB_PROJECTS/README.md

 # WEB_PROJECTS
-repo for all my public personnal projects
+repo for some of my personnal web projects